 Research and Experiential Learning

-At Utica College, learning is more than just time spent in a classroom.
+At Utica University, learning is more than just time spent in a classroom.
 Here, learning is about unique and unforgettable real-world experiences, meaningful internships, a broad range of student activities and organizations, and service opportunities that allow students to engage with the world in new and surprising ways.

 Explore New Knowledge, On and Off Campus